garrandall/popular-music-data/tracks/i-m-not-over-you-cece-peniston.md

 It's hard to let you go
 'Cause I can't sleep at night
 And there's one thing that I know
-I'm not, not over you, oooh
+I'm not, not over you, oh
-(I'm not, not over you, oooh.)
+(I'm not, not over you, oh
 I don't know why it's over
 I don't know where to turn
 I tried to let it go
 But there's one thing that I know
-I'm not, not over you, oooh, oh, oh, oh, oh
+I'm not, not over you, ohoh, oh, oh, oh

 Tell me what can I do when I know we are through
-(We are through, oooh.)
+(We are through, oh
 Can't get you off my mind
 Think about you all the time.
 (All the time.)
 I can't get over you no matter what I do
-I'm not, not over you, oooh
+I'm not, not over you, oh

 I know inside I gave it
 I gave it all I had
 I did all I could do and still it hurts me so bad
-I'm not, not over you, oooh, oh, oh, oh, oh
+I'm not, not over you, ohoh, oh, oh, oh

 Tell me what can I do when I know we are through
-(We are through, oooh.)
+(We are through, oh
 Can't get you off my mind
 Think about you all the time.
 (All the time.)
 I can't get over you no matter what I do

 Oh
 Oh
-I'm not, not over you, oooh .
-(Baby.)
+I'm not, not over you, oh  (Baby.)
 Over you, over you
-I'm not, not over you, oooh, baby
+I'm not, not over you, ohbaby
 I ain't over you.
 (I'm not, not)
-(I'm not, not over you, oooh.)
+(I'm not, not over you, oh
-Ahhh, yeah, yeah, yeah, yeah
+Ah, yeah, yeah, yeah, yeah
 ('Cause we are through.)
 'Cause we are really through

-Hey.....eh, eh
+Hey...eh, eh
 Ah, oh, ah, oh.
 I ain't over you, baby
 (I can't get over you no matter what I do.)
-Hey.....eh, eh, yeah, yeah, yeah, eh, eh, eh
+Hey...eh, eh, yeah, yeah, yeah, eh, eh, eh
 I ain't over you

 Tell me what can I do (Oh) when I know we are through (Baby)
 Can't get you off my mind
-I'm not, not over you, oooh
+I'm not, not over you, oh
-I'm not, not over you, oooh
+I'm not, not over you, oh
-I'm not, not over you, oooh
+I'm not, not over you, oh

 I can't get you off of my mind
-(I'm not, not over you, oooh.)
+(I'm not, not over you, oh
 Oh, baby, I ain't over you
-(I'm not, not over you, oooh.)
+(I'm not, not over you, oh
-'Cause the only thing I know, I know I'm not over you, baby (I'm not, not over you, oooh.)
+'Cause the only thing I know, I know I'm not over you, baby (I'm not, not over you, oh
 What am I supposed to do
 Baby, I ain't over you
 What am I supposed to do
-(I'm not, not over you, oooh.)
+(I'm not, not over you, oh
 Doo, doo, doo, doo, doo, doo, doo, doo
 Doo, doo, doo, doo, doo, doo, doo, doo
 Doo, doo, doo, doo, doo, doo
-(I'm not, not over you, oooh.)
+(I'm not, not over you, oh
 Doo, doo, doo, doo, doo, doo, doo, doo
 Doo, doo, doo, doo, doo, doo, doo, doo
 Doo, doo, doo, doo, doo, doo
-(I'm not, not over you, oooh.)
+(I'm not, not over you, oh
 What am I supposed to do
 Baby, I ain't over you
 What am I supposed to do